-We once went to visit a blind woman in Jerusalem who was able to tell us volumes of accurate incites about our children just from feeling their faces.
+We once went to visit a blind woman in Jerusalem who was able to tell us volumes of accurate incites about our children just from "feeling the room".
 We were amazed.
-When we left one of our little boys said, 'That lady can't see with her eyes but she can see with her heart.'"
+When we left one of our little boys said, 'That lady can't see with her eyes but she sure can see with her heart."

-When a person loses their ability to see, we find often, that other senses are more heightened and that sensitivity, although not a complete compensation, allows the person to function till the power of sight is restored.
-Similarly, without The Temple, The Almighty's Place, where His presence could be visibly perceived, we are like blind in the world.
-However, if one loves profoundly and wants truly to behold The Almighty's presence, then Shabbos, His time, takes on a richer flavor of joy, and in the meantime that is our consolation.
+When a person loses their ability to see, we often find that other senses become more heightened.
+That extra sensitivity, although not a complete compensation, allows the person to apprehend reality.
+Similarly, without The Temple, "The Almighty's Place", where His presence could be visibly perceived, we are stricken blind.
+However, if one loves to that degree and truly longs to behold HASHEM's presence, then Shabbos Kodesh-"HASHEM's Time" takes on a richer flavor of joy, consoling us each week with the awesome gift of seeing HASHEM with our hearts.
+DvarTorah, Copyright © 2007 by Rabbi Label Lam and Torah.org.